nathantannar4/SwiftMiniProjects/README.md

 ### UIWebViewController

-Use the `isUITranslucent` property to easily set all of the UI elements `isTranslucent`
+Use the `isUITranslucent` property to easily set all of the UI elements `isTranslucent`.
+Supports URL parsing to make see if its valid and if not performs a Google search with the input.
+Similar to how one would use Chrome or Safari.

 <img src="./UIWebViewController/Demo.gif" width="242" height="432">